Careers

 Lower 5 attend Careers lessons as part of the Life Matters rotation.
 This consists of a 5 week course which includes:

-- Career Planning: Exploring their current feelings about careers and career planning.
+- Career Planning: Exploring current feelings about careers and career planning, based on personality traits and study interests.

-- Careers Research: Familiarisation with reliable sources through research into links between academic subjects and careers combined with research tasks designed to broaden awareness of potential career options.
+- Careers Research: Investigating links between academic subjects and careers combined with research tasks designed to broaden awareness of potential career options.

 Morrisby online profile